muhabibi/airflow_in_docker/README.md

 ### Create Connection
 To create connection, visit Airflow GUI.
 Go to Admins -> Connections.
-For section Host, we can run this script in order to know our host IP
+For section Host, we can run this script in order to know our host IP.
 ```sh
 ifconfig | grep inet
 ```